So Many Questions…

 I saw on TV that…

-Thanks to the popularity of blade shows and historic/”historic” shows on television over the last decade, we all have easy access to a lot of information on swords and sword history.
+Thanks to the popularity of blade shows and historic and/or ”historic” shows on television over the last decade, we all have easy access to a lot of information on swords and sword history.
 Some of it is great.
 Some of it is utter fabrication.
 Some of it is somewhere in between.

 Feel free to come and discuss it with us at a show!
 The management encourages friendly argument, but be aware that we're not going to try that hard to change your mind.
 Also, we can’t focus on entertaining your curious mind when there are paying customers in the shop.
 Catch us when we're slow and we'll talk all day.
 Bring us a mug of cider or Guinness towards the end of the day and we'll be happy to argue with you.